Lithuania in the Eurovision Song Contest 2014

-Lithuania participated in the Eurovision Song Contest 2014 with the song "Attention" written by Vilija Matačiūnaitė and Viktoras Vaupšas.
-The song was performed by Vilija, which is the artistic name of Matačiūnaitė.
+Lithuania was represented at the Eurovision Song Contest 2014 with the song "Attention", performed by Vilija Matačiūnaitė and written by Matačiūnaitė, along with Viktoras Vaupšas.
 The Lithuanian broadcaster Lithuanian National Radio and Television (LRT) organised the national final "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) in order to select the Lithuanian entry for the 2014 contest in Copenhagen, Denmark.
 The national final took place over 12 weeks and involved 20 artists and 16 songs competing in two different competitive streams.
 The results of each show were determined by the combination of votes from a jury panel and a public vote, and "Attention" performed by Vilija eventually emerged as the winner following the final.

 Lithuania was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 8 May 2014.
 Performing during the show in position 7, "Attention" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Lithuania placed 11th out of the 15 participating countries in the semi-final with 36 points.

 Background

 Prior to the 2014 contest, Lithuania had participated in the Eurovision Song Contest 14 times since its first entry in 1994.
-The nation’s best placing in the contest was sixth, which it achieved in 2006 with the song "We Are the Winners" performed by LT United.
-Following the introduction of semi-finals in 2004, Lithuania, to this point, has managed to qualify to the final six times.
-In the 2013 contest, "Something" performed by Andrius Pojavis qualified to the final where the song scored 17 points and placed 22nd.
+The nation’s best placing in the contest was sixth, which it achieved in 2006 with the song "We Are the Winners", performed by LT United.
+Following the introduction of semi-finals in 2004, Lithuania, to this point, had managed to qualify to the final six times.
+In the 2013 contest, "Something" performed by Andrius Pojavis qualified to the final, where the song scored 17 points and placed 22nd.

 For the 2014 contest, the Lithuanian national broadcaster, Lithuanian National Radio and Television (LRT), broadcast the event within Lithuania and organised the selection process for the nation's entry.
 Other than the internal selection of their debut entry in 1994, Lithuania has selected their entry consistently through a national final procedure.
 LRT confirmed their intentions to participate at the 2014 Eurovision Song Contest on 3 October 2013 and announced the organization of "Eurovizijos" dainų konkurso nacionalinė atranka, which would be the national final to select Lithuania's entry for Copenhagen.